FredKSchott/snowpack/CONTRIBUTING.md

 Interested in contributing?
 We'd love your help!

-If you run into problems, or find something confusing, please share it with us in [this discussion](https://github.com/pikapkg/snowpack/discussions/958).
-A great experience for (new) contributors is very important to us.
+If you run into problems or find something confusing, please share it with us in [this discussion](https://github.com/pikapkg/snowpack/discussions/958).
+A great experience for new contributors is very important to us!

 Please note that Snowpack is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating you agree to abide by its terms.